Infiltration (medical)

 Infiltration in a medical context is the process of cells or substances moving across a barrier, typically a tissue barrier, into a place they are not normally found, or in which they are typically found in lower concentrations.
 Infiltration may refer to normal physiological processes, such as the infiltration of certain immune cells into peripheral tissues.
-Infiltration may also refer to pathological processes, such as malignant tumor cells infiltrating new areas of the human body, or small particles infiltrating tissues, where they may cause damage or inflammation.
+Infiltration may also refer to infiltrative disorders, pathological processes such as malignant tumor cells infiltrating new areas of the human body, or small particles infiltrating tissues, where they may cause damage or inflammation.

 Types of Infiltration

 The term 'infiltration' is frequently used to describe various pathologic and physiologic processes, including but not limited to:

 Immune Infiltration

 This occurs when immune cells like lymphocytes and macrophages migrate into tissues in response to infection, injury, or inflammation, aiding in defense and healing but potentially contributing to autoimmune diseases if misdirected.
 Immune cells (especially lymphocytes) also infiltrate into malignant tumors and other neoplasms.